-Note: This sample question also appears as a sample question for Strategy 8.
+Note: This question and explanation also appear as an example of Strategy 8.

-Sample Question 2 for Strategy 12: Multiple-Choice - Select One or More Answer Choices Question.
+This is a Multiple-Choice - Select One or More Answer Choices question.

-Which of the following could be the units digit of $57^n$ where n is a positive integer?
+Which of the following could be the units digit of 57^n , where n is a positive integer?
 Indicate all such digits.